 The following list summarizes the variables used by the S1KH state machine:

 Init.
 This variable is set to true to initialize the S1KH state machine.
-In addition, this variable is used to restart the state machine when transitioning to a new AP.
+In addition, this variable is used to restart the state machine when transitioning to a new AP or AP MLD.